 All households are provided with a 240 litre yellow-lidded recycling bin.
-The collection is provided fortnightly and is for recyclable items only, such as newspaper, glass and aluminium cans.
+The collection is provided fortnightly and is for recyclable items only.
+Remember the "recycle 4" - paper, plastic, cardboard and cans/tins.
 It is not suitable for general and garden waste.
 Placing items such as food scraps or packaging in the recycling bin can contaminate the entire recycling process.